 This is a good excuse to get your family involved, and believe me, if you don’t get them involved, you’ll likely hear about it later.
 Do your best to put together a family medical history.
 Over the years, this will benefit everyone in the family.

-To help you think about ways to gather your family history, I recommend you read this article from the National Institute of Health: How to Create a Family Health History.
+To help you think about ways to gather your family history, I recommend you read this article from the Centers for Disease Control and Prevention: Family Health History: The Basics.

-You should then print this worksheet that we have created for you to input the information: Family Medical History.
+You should then print this worksheet that I have created for you to input the information: Family Medical History.